-Seattle-area independent pharmacies struggle to remain open.
-Here’s why
+Why Seattle-area independent pharmacies are struggling to stay open

 “These are the big challenges that we face,” Ali said.
 “It is getting worse and worse as time goes by.”

-Othello Station Pharmacy, off Martin Luther King Jr. Way on Othello Street, predominantly serves immigrants and former refugees from east Africa.
+Othello Station Pharmacy, off Martin Luther King Jr. Way South on South Othello Street, predominantly serves immigrants and former refugees from east Africa.
 The staff speak seven languages and label the bottles in the patient’s preferred language.

 A chain pharmacy wouldn’t be able to do that, said community activist Mohamed Sheikh Hassan, who spoke during Cantwell’s news conference.